ghiscoding/slickgrid-universal-wiki/Installation---Salesforce-(LWC).md

 </template>
 ```

-In the same file, load all external files with `renderedCallback` and get your data through a `@wire` method.
-Technically the `@wire` method will be processed before the `renderedCallback` and so you can assume that when calling the `initializeGrid` method we will already have the dataset ready.
+In the same file, load all external files with `connectedCallback` and get your data through a `@wire` method.
+Technically the `@wire` method will be processed before the `connectedCallback` and so you can assume that when calling the `initializeGrid` method we will already have the dataset ready.

 Notice below that in the `gridOptions`, there is a flag `useSalesforceDefaultGridOptions` that was added specifically for Salesforce project, it will internally use these [grid options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-bundle/src/salesforce-global-grid-options.ts) for Salesforce (these options are merged with the following default [grid options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/global-grid-options.ts)).